-- Three prompts for discussion will be presented and completed within your groups.
+- Online discussions will be occasionally be presented and completed within your groups.
 These prompts ask you to think critically and apply the theories and concepts presented in readings and lecture.
 You will be expected to create an initial post with your own ideas and then respond to the post of at least 2 group members. - Guidelines for a successful discussion post can be found in the Welcome Module for this course.